denniswebb/os2cw/README.md

-# go-ec2-custom-metrics
+# os2cw
-Push disk and memory metrics to cloudwatch.
+Push disk and memory metrics to cloudwatch from Linux, Windows, and Mac.